qtangs/sagemaker-notebook-container/README.md

 The AWS-hosted instance and the local container aren't mutually exclusive and should be used together to enhance the data science experience.

-A detailed write-up on the rationale behind this container can be found on [Medium] (link to be provided).
+A detailed write-up on the rationale behind this container can be found on [Medium] (link to be updated).

 #### Why Docker image?
 The most important aim is to achieve a repeatable setup that can be replicated in any laptop or server.